19th century Oil painting by Vittorio Reggianini

-This paintings by Vittorio Reggianini, one of the most esteemed "Costume Painters" of the 19th century, is notable for its beautiful and realistic depiction of the drapery, the lady's dress and her facial expression while reading the love letter.
+This stunning Italian oil painting by Vittorio Reggianini, one of the most esteemed "Costume Painters" of the 19th century, is notable for its beautiful and realistic depiction of the drapery, the lady's dress and her facial expression while reading a letter.

 Signed: V. Reggianini

 Frame height: 50.5" (128 cm)